-than do quantified expressions.
-Quantified expressions generally behave as normal DPs, i.e. they occur in a VO order and can only in some cases be topicalized or focused in front of the past participle yielding the order AuxOVpart.
+Robust evidence for the distinction between quantified expressions and bare quantifiers comes from Old Italian, as discussed in Poletto (2014, Chapter 5) and Garzonio & Poletto (2012; to appear).
+In what follows we briefly sum up the results presented there, and refer to the cited work for details regarding data and analysis.
+The main observation crucial to our problem here is that universal bare quantifiers corresponding to 'everything' and 'everybody' in Old Italian occupy a different position than do quantified expressions.
+Quantified expressions generally behave as normal DPs, i.e. they occur in a VO order and can only in some cases be top-icalized or focused in front of the past participle yielding the order AuxOVpart.
 On the other hand, bare quantifiers are always found in a AuxOVpart order, i.e. in front of the past participle and never after it.
 In early Old Italian6 texts, an argument XP appears between the auxiliary and the past participle in a number of cases ranging from 14% to 49%, depending on the type of texts selected.7 The two orders are illustrated in (10), which shows that there is variation even within a single text:

-- (10) a.
-Io ho tessuta una storia VO I have-1SG woven a story 'I have woven a story' (Pagani 135) - b. i nimici avessero già il passo pigliato OV the enemies had-SBJV-3PL already the pass taken '...the enemies had already occupied the pass.'
+(10) a.
+Io ho tessuta una storia VO

+I have-1sg woven a story

+'I have woven a story' (Pagani 135)

+b. i nimici avessero già il passo piglia the enemies had-sbJV-3PL already the pass taker

 (Pagani 88)

-Poletto (2014b) assumes that similar scrambling cases are the result of movement of internal arguments to the low Focus or low Topic positions in the left periphery of vP (cf. Belletti 2004).
+Poletto (2014) assumes that similar scrambling cases are the result of movement of internal arguments to the low Focus or low Topic positions in the left periphery of vP (cf. Belletti 2004).
 Sentences like (10b) can in this way be captured by assuming that pre-participial objects have access to this vP left periphery where they can be marked as either Focus or Topic.